-16. Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees/officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.
+A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.